tamas-p/hisma/packages/hisma/README.md

 final lightMachine = createLightMachine();
 ```

 StateMachine includes two very important attributes: `states` and `transitions`.
-Both are maps from their id to the actual state ot transition objects.
+Both are maps from their id to the actual state or transition objects.
 Inside a State we see the event to transition map (`etm`) that as name suggest defines which transition to execute if a certain event occurs.
-Since not one but a list of transitions are defined for a certain event, one transition will be selected based on the guards and priority attributes of these transitions.
+Since not one but a list of transitions are defined for a certain event, one transition will be selected based on the minInterval, guard and priority attributes of these transitions.

 Also note, that states and transitions can have Action attributes.
 A State can have onEntry and onExit Action attributes while a transition can have an onAction Action attribute.
 In our example as we saw we used the onEntry Actions to print out the state name our machine just entered.